wesleyfuchter/cqrs-quarkus-kafka/README.md

 ````

 ### Contributing
-I'd love to had a frontend for it!
+I'd love to have a frontend for it!
 [Please reach me out if you got interested](MailTo:wesley.fuchter@gmail.com)